ed7543/timski_proekt/README.md

 -  **Live web search** — fetches current docs via the Tavily Search API
 -  **Source sidebar** — see exactly where the AI got its info
 -  **Subject mode** — focus on Python, FastAPI, React, etc.
+-  **Replies in your language/script** — the tutor matches whatever language and script the student asked in, including Macedonian written in either Cyrillic or Latin letters (see `SYSTEM_PROMPT` rule 8 in `backend/ai/chat.py`)
 -  **Accounts & chat history** — register/login, and every conversation is saved, searchable, renameable, exportable
 -  **Group chat** — invite up to 2 others (3 total) to a conversation via a shareable link; everyone's messages are labeled and the AI's replies stay in sync for all members
--  **React frontend** — a proper Vite + TypeScript SPA, editorial paper/ink look, markdown rendered, code highlighted
+-  **React frontend** — a proper Vite + TypeScript SPA, editorial paper/ink look (light or dark theme, remembered per browser), collapsible sidebars, markdown rendered with IDE-style syntax-highlighted code blocks (one-click copy), and a skippable first-visit onboarding tour replayable any time from the account menu
 -  **Course-aware tutoring** — pick a real FINKI course from a dropdown right in the chat masthead, and the tutor folds in that course's metadata, lecture topics, and materials (with real links) as extra context
 -  **AI-generated lesson content** — per-course lessons with Gemini-generated study documentation and on-demand quizzes, grounded in real textbook/course-material excerpts
 -  **Marketplace** — premium users submit new courses (with materials), an admin approves or rejects them, and approved ones go live for everyone — free or priced